alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 Unlike traditional safety cases, which often include  `System Description` and `Context of Use` placeholders, this pattern also includes a `Stakeholder` component to emphasise the importance of engagement.
 Here, the term 'stakeholder' should be treated in as inclusive a manner as possible, and not only the direct users of the technology.

-The goal is broken into four higher-level property claims and their respective sub-claims, which we group according to the following core attributes of the Fairness principle as specified and operationalised in the context of digital mental health:
+The goal is broken into four higher-level property claims and their respective sub-claims, which we group according to the following core attributes of the Fairness principle as specified and operationalised in the context of digital mental healthcare:

-* Argument over `bias mitigation`
+- Argument over `bias mitigation`
-* Argument over `non-exclusion`
+- Argument over `non-exclusion`
-* Argument over `non-discrimination`
+- Argument over `non-discrimination`
-* Argument over `equitable impact`
+- Argument over `equitable impact`

 ##### Argument over *bias mitigation*